 We ended our session that time with the ultimate balancing exercise – two bodies maintained by one pair of arms!

 I hope this blogpost will inspire Berliners and visitors of the German capital to use their main urban park for naturist activities.
 We can only wish for anything like this in Central Park in New York, Hyde Park in London or pretty much anywhere else in the world!

 Ågesta is an idyllic place within Stockholm city limits.
 It’s the top choice among local naturists thanks to the picturesque Magelungen lake, small cozy sandy beach, nice green lawn surrounded by trees; there are also basic amenities such as a shower and picnic tables.
 Just look around, and you’ll find a nice spot for yourself, either next to other people or in a quiet corner.

 The flat lawn is great for sunbathing, of course,

-In the city itself, I could only see naked statues in abundance, but strangely enough my bet was that people would probably feel not tolerate if they saw the same thing in flesh…
+In the city itself, I could only see naked statues in abundance, but strangely enough, my bet is that people would probably not tolerate, if they saw the same thing in flesh…

 Nevertheless, I did sunbathe naked for a bit at a secluded spot on Långholmen island with a nice view of the city.
 There is also a known area for nude sunbathing in the western part of the island but unfortunately without access to the water.
 Hopefully, naturism will be more accepted in Sweden soon again, and one wouldn’t need to look for hidden spots.
 Meanwhile, enjoy Ågesta and other official locations available from Scandinavian Naturist Portal.